 - Stock-up on low-fiber foods.
 The week before your procedure, head to the grocery store for low-fiber foods.
 A good, general rule is a diet of white-colored foods the week leading up to your colonoscopy.
 Some examples are rice, pasta, potatoes, white bread and so on.

 - Eliminate high-fiber foods.
 Remove nuts and seeds, beans, raw vegetables and other high-fiber foods from your diet.

-- Follow prep instructions.
-Follow your prep instructions closely so you don’t have to do it twice!
+- Follow the colonoscopy prep instructions.
+Follow your prep instructions closely, so you don’t have to do it twice!

 - Don’t mix your colonoscopy prep with water.
 It’s important to get some sugar and electrolytes in your system.
 We recommend a low-sugar juice, like Mots for Tots, or a sports drink, like Gatorade G2.

 - Don’t use your favorite drink as a mixer.
 After consuming 64 oz. of it, you might not want to drink it again!

 - Keep your prep mixture lightly chilled.
 Prepare a prep mixture that is lightly chilled, but not ice-cold.
 Drinking 64 oz. of ice-cold liquid can make you feel very ill.

 - Don’t use a prep mixer that is red or purple.
 These colors can imitate blood in the colon.
 Avoid drinking any beverages (or eating any popsicles) with these colors for the 24 hours leading up to your screening.

 - Take your time.
 If you feel ill, take a 30-minute break from drinking the prep mixture.